 Most applicants will have, or be about to obtain, a Masters qualification (MSc, MRes or MSci/MMath) and a 2.1 or higher undergraduate degree.
 Exceptional students at Bachelors level without a Masters will also be considered.
 Relevant post-graduate experience will also be taken into account.

-NERC-funded studentships are subject to RCUK eligibility requirements, which are outlined under “Student eligibility” and “Residence Requirements” on the RCUK website.
-In short you should be a citizen of the UK or other EU country and have been residing in the UK for the last 3 years (apart from temporary or occasional absences).
+NERC-funded studentships are subject to UKRI eligibility requirements, which are outlined under “Student eligibility” in the “Training Grant Guide” available on the UKRI website.
+In short, you should be a citizen of the UK or other EU country and have been residing in the UK for the last 3 years (apart from temporary or occasional absences).

 There are a limited number of Track I, fees-only studentships available to students not meeting the UK residency criteria.
 These studentships are competition-funded with other projects meaning that upon assessing all the projects and their applications, the selection committee will decide which projects would consider qualified non-UK applicants.
 Please see the notes below for this round of competition: